Rogue-strider/Medico-Project/README.md

-**NOTE: This Frontend Project with all backend images will not Work without Backend however it work work with basic frontend prototype and i have inserted link of backend repo and you can check this video also**
+**NOTE: This Frontend Project with all backend images will not Work without Backend however it work work with basic frontend prototype and i have inserted link of backend repo and you can check this video also <br/>**
 **Backend Repository- https://github.com/Abhay13332/backendmedicine**<br>
 **Website Video Link-  https://drive.google.com/file/d/1c9wylNQrWHOYj4bsf5ReSivukd2ubM5y/view?usp=drive_link <br/>** **Preview - https://medico-project.onrender.com <br/>**